English information

 Curious about whats happening at the Koggewerf: check our webcam

-Mail us at reservering@kamperkogge.nl if you plan a guided tour around our shipyacht and cogship or joining us for a sailing trip on the river IJssel.
+Mail us at reservering@kamperkogge.nl if you plan a guided tour around our shipyard (Koggewerf) and cog ship (Kamper Kogge) or joining us for a sailing trip on the river IJssel.

 Sailing through the North of Europe

-Did you know that the Kamper Kogge is the only sailing reconstruction of a 14th centrury cog in the Netherlands?
+Did you know that the Kamper Kogge is the only sailing reconstruction of a 14th century cog in the Netherlands?

 There are a few cogs and cog like ships in Germany and which we hold dear to our hearts and meet up with regularly during a Koggendisch to share experiences and prepare our co-visits when we visit the same events.

 Our volunteers live in the Netherlands, Germany and Belgium.
-Want to join?
+Want to join the Cog crew? mail us, we speak Dutch, English, German and Kampers.

 tweet visit Kamper Kogge Kings Lynn | Tweet about visit Dutch Cog Kings Lynn 2016